crowdwave/checkpoint401/README.md

 ## Core Concepts of Checkpoint 401

-Checkpoint 401 is written in Typescript and runs on Deno.
+* Checkpoint 401 is written in Typescript and runs on Deno.
-Checkpoint 401 aims for simplicity and minimalism - it is easy to understand.
+* Checkpoint 401 aims for simplicity and minimalism - it is easy to understand.
-Checkpoint 401 requires that you provide a routes.json file to define methods/URL patterns and an endpoint function to run when a request matches.
+* Checkpoint 401 requires that you provide a routes.json file to define methods/URL patterns and an endpoint function to run when a request matches.
-The endpoint functions are written in TypeScript, must adhere to a specific signature and can return only true or false to allow or deny requests.
+* The endpoint functions are written in TypeScript, must adhere to a specific signature and can return only true or false to allow or deny requests.
-You can provide additional TypeScript files beyond the endpoint functions for additional logic.
+* You can provide additional TypeScript files beyond the endpoint functions for additional logic.
-That is the entirety of Checkpoint 401.
+* That is the entirety of Checkpoint 401.

 ## Defining Routes

 routes.json: This file defines the routes for the server.
 It should be a JSON array with each object containing the following properties:
-        method: HTTP method (GET, POST, etc.).
+* method: HTTP method (GET, POST, etc.).
-        routeURLPattern: The route path for the request, which must be a URL pattern as defined in the URL Pattern API.
+* routeURLPattern: The route pattern to match to the inbound request url, which must be a URL pattern as defined in the URL Pattern API documented at: https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/URLPattern
-        routeEndpointTypeScriptFile: The filename of the TypeScript endpoint handler located in the config directory.
+* routeEndpointTypeScriptFile: The filename of the TypeScript endpoint handler located in the current working directory.

 Example routes.json

-json

     [
       {